-Uzodinma Appoints More Aides – The Sun Nigeria
+Uzodinma appoints more aides – The Sun Nigeria

 Stanley Uzoaru, Owerri

-Barely twenty-four hours after sending twenty-two names of commissioner nominees to the State House of Assembly for screening, Imo State governor, Hope Uzodinma has also approved additional eighteen Special Advisers and twelve Senior Special Assistants to his list.
+Barely 24 four hours after sending 22 names of commissioner nominees to the State House of Assembly for screening, Imo State Governor, Hope Uzodinma, has appointed 18 Special Advisers and 12 Senior Special Assistants to add to the list of aides that would work under his government.

 Leave a Reply